vargadan/v-bank/README.md

            }
        }
        ```
-     * (2) and in _BankController.uploadTransactions(...)_:
+     * (1) and in _BankController.uploadTransactions(...)_:
        ```
        InputStream incomingXML = file.getInputStream();
        //scan for entities in incoming XML without parsing the content AntiEntityScanner.check(incomingXML);
        ```
-The solution is avaliable in the exercise5-solution branch at https://github.com/vargadan/v-bank/tree/exercise5-solution
+The solution is available in the exercise5-solution branch at https://github.com/vargadan/v-bank/tree/exercise5-solution
+\
-You may find more on XXE mitifations at https://github.com/OWASP/CheatSheetSeries/blob/master/cheatsheets/XML_External_Entity_Prevention_Cheat_Sheet.md
+You may find more on XXE mitigation at https://github.com/OWASP/CheatSheetSeries/blob/master/cheatsheets/XML_External_Entity_Prevention_Cheat_Sheet.md